Brentophillips/Drafts/Elements-Attributes.md

 # IATI Elements and Attributes

-Humanitarian AI community microproject focusing on: creating a correlation table listing IATI information fields (XML elements and attributes) and corresponding JSON and Neo4j compatable versions of the fields.
+Humanitarian AI community microproject focusing on creating a **correlation table** listing IATI information fields (XML elements and attributes) and corresponding JSON and Neo4j compatable versions of the fields.

-This project will support two connected projects, one looking at how IATI XML data can be converted into JSON ([IATI-JSON]()) taking into consideration formatting issues and another looking at how a clone of IATI's entire corpus can be stored in a Neo4j graph database ([IATI-Graph]()).
+This project will support two connected projects, one looking at how IATI XML data can be converted into JSON ([IATI-JSON]()), researching and taking into consideration formatting issues, and another looking at how a clone of IATI's entire corpus can be stored in a Neo4j graph database ([IATI-Graph]()).

 ## Get Involved